The 'Grand

 To be fair, when the first Grand Lodge was

-Society did such things - but that was 300 years ago and
+Society did such things.
+That was then and

 this is now!

-of England (UGLE), the 'mother' Grand Lodge of the world, has issued a statement
+of England (UGLE), the 'mother' Grand Lodge of Freemasonry in

 about this group: you can view

-it on a UK Provincial Grand Lodge website
+it most easily on a UK Provincial Grand Lodge website

 here.

-Their comments are FAR more harsh than ours and it's not just
+Their comments are FAR more harsh than ours.
+This is not just

 It comes down to this: someone 'declares' that - because of the

-name they've given their group or that they had a meeting in
+name they've given their group or because they

-the same city that a fairy tale originated - that somehow makes them into what was a thousand years ago
+the group that was a thousand years ago

-(or as recently as just 500 years ago) or it makes them into the reality of a
+(or as recently as just 500 years ago) OR (depending on which

 folks would be the 'real world', simply announcing that you've held a meeting